GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.2.0.md

 ## Aelurans

-Added annual logic to replace dead Matriarch/Matrons/Sisters
+- Added annual logic to replace dead Matriarch/Matrons/Sisters
     - This is a very simplistic solution that will be expanded upon in the future with proper elections and what not.
-Added event to take magically talented daughters of Elf Lords to be trained at the Aeluran's HQ at age 7 Added event where they return as trained Aeluran Sister Magi at age 15 Aeluran Advisor
+- Added event to take magically talented daughters of Elf Lords to be trained at the Aeluran's HQ at age 7
+- Added event where they return as trained Aeluran Sister Magi at age 15
+- Added new background Art for Aeluran Advisor
+Aeluran Advisor
 - Magistration:
     - Now has chance to gain a perpetual basic hook called "Religious Exaltation" on a courtier or vassal